stobinaator/Antisocial/README.md

 >![](players/powerups/flash.png) ![](players/powerups/red.png)

-## Setup

-If you get an error saying that you don't have pygame installed.</br>

-`pip install -r requirements.txt`

 ## Game Play

->You can use the arrows or WASD. </br>
+You can use the arrows or WASD. </br>
->Use 'ESC' button to terminate the game. </br>
+Use 'ESC' button to terminate the game. </br>
->You can go through the left wall and appear on the right, and vice-versa. </br>
+You can go through the left wall and appear on the right, and vice-versa. </br>
->There is a cheat, 'X' - slows enemies.
+There is a cheat, 'X' - slows enemies.
 It costs you score tho. </br>